Frederik Christian Moltke: Property

 Moltke inherited the family's estates after his father's death in 1875 and took over the management of them in 1879.
 He Owned Bregentved, Turebyholm and Sofiedal.
 He completed a number of large construction projects on his estates in 1887-91 and supported agricultural development by making land available to a number of agricultural experiments.

 His city home in Copenhagen was Moltke's Mansion in Frederiksstaden.

 Politics and public offices

-Moltke was in 1880-1921 chairman of the Parish CCouncil in Haslecv and in 1885-1920 president of the Agricultural Society (landboforening) in Præstø County.
+Moltke was in 1880-1921 chairman of the Parish Council in Haslecv and in 1885-1920 president of the Agricultural Society (landboforening) in Præstø County.
 He was later elected for the governing bodies of several national organisations.
 He was president of the Danish Fishermen's Association (Dansk fiskeriforening)in 1887-1902, president of De Samvirkende Landboforeninger i Sjællands stift in 1910-24 and president of the Royal Danish Agricultural Society in 1911-30.

 Moltke was in 1894-1910 a member of Landstinget as a representative of the 3rd Constituency.
 He was associated with the Højre party.